Mortgage Closing Costs Calculator

-Input the property purchase price or estimated property value (if you are refinancing) into our Mortgage Closing Cost Calculator to estimate the non-recurring closing costs for your mortgage when you purchase a home or refinance your mortgage.
-Non-recurring closing costs are one-time, up-front costs that the borrower pays to third parties to process and close the mortgage including lender, appraisal, title company, escrow and attorney (if applicable) fees.
-Closing costs are typically thousands of dollars and are very important for borrowers to review, in addition to the interest rate, when selecting a mortgage.
-Closing costs vary by mortgage size and program, geography and lender and you can use the FREEandCLEAR Mortgage Closing Cost Calculator to help you avoid paying excessive fees when getting a mortgage.
+Input the property purchase price or estimated property value (if you are refinancing) into our Mortgage Closing Costs Calculator to estimate your non-recurring mortgage closing costs.
+Non-recurring closing costs are one-time, up-front costs that the borrower pays to third parties to process and close the mortgage including lender, appraisal, title company, escrow and attorney fees (if applicable) .
+Closing costs are typically thousands of dollars and are very important for borrowers to review, in addition to the mortgage rate, when selecting a lender.
+Closing costs vary by property value, mortgage amount, loan program, geography and lender.
+You can use our Mortgage Closing Costs Calculator to help you avoid paying excessive fees when getting a mortgage.
 You can also review our detailed explanation and example of mortgage closing costs.

 Monthly Housing Payments